 These CNAME redirects are a normal part of the DNS and are transparent to the client computer and transparent to proxy servers.
 They are used for load balancing, content delivery networks, high availability, and service incident mitigation.
 Microsoft does not publish the intermediary CNAME records, they are subject to change at any time, and you should not need to configure them as allowed in your proxy server.

 A proxy server validates the initial URL, which in the above example is serviceA.office.com, and this URL would be included in Office 365 publishing.
 The proxy server requests DNS resolution of that URL to an IP Address and will receive back IP_1.
 It does not validate the intermediary CNAME redirection records.

-Hard-coded configurations or allowing traffic based on indirect Office 365 FQDNs is not recommended, not supported by Microsoft, and is known to cause customer connectivity issues.
-DNS solutions that block on CNAME redirection, or that otherwise incorrectly resolve Office 365 DNS entries, can be solved via DNS conditional forwarding (scoped to directly used Office 365 FQDNs) with DNS recursion enabled.
-Many third-party network perimeter products natively integrate recommended Office 365 endpoint traffic bypass in their configuration using the Office 365 IP Address and URL Web service.
+Hard-coded configurations or using an allowlist based on indirect Office 365 FQDNs are not recommended, not supported by Microsoft, and are known to cause customer connectivity issues.
+DNS solutions that block on CNAME redirection, or that otherwise incorrectly resolve Office 365 DNS entries, can be solved via DNS forwarders with DNS recursion enabled or by using DNS root hints.
+Many third-party network perimeter products natively integrate recommended Office 365 endpoint to include an allowlist in their configuration using the Office 365 IP Address and URL Web service.